Collegiate wrestling: Period format

-The Second and third period last 2 minutes each.
-Where each wrestler will have their choice of position in each.
+The second and third period last 2 minutes each, where each wrestler will have their choice of position in each.
 If the match is not ended by a fall, technical fall, default, or disqualification, the referee then prepares both wrestlers to begin the second period.
 After the first period ends, one wrestler will have the choice of starting position in the second period.
 In dual meets, this is determined by the colored disk toss that took place before the meet began.
 In tournaments, the referee will toss a colored disk, with a green-colored side and a red-colored side, and the winner of that disk toss will have the choice of position.
-The wrestler could choose between the neutral position, or as is most commonly chosen to begin in a place called the referee's position on the mat.
-The referee's position has both wrestlers beginning action at the center of the mat with one wrestler (in the defensive starting position) on the bottom with his hands spread apart in front of the forward starting line and his knees spread apart behind the rear starting line with his legs held together.
-The other wrestler on the top (in the offensive starting position) then kneels beside him with one arm wrapped around the bottom wrestler's waist (with the palm of his hand against the opponent's navel) and the other hand on or over the back of the opponent's near elbow for control.
-Most often, the wrestler with the choice chooses the defensive (bottom) position because of the relative ease of scoring an escape or reversal in comparison to a near fall.
-The wrestler could also defer his choice to the beginning of the third period.
+The wrestler could choose between the neutral position, or as is most commonly chosen to begin in the referee's position on the mat.
+The referee's position has both wrestlers beginning action at the center of the mat with one wrestler (in the defensive starting position) on the bottom with their hands spread apart in front of the forward starting line and their knees spread apart behind the rear starting line with their legs held together.
+The other wrestler on the top (in the offensive starting position) then kneels beside them with one arm wrapped around the bottom wrestler's waist (with the palm of their hand against the opponent's navel) and the other hand on or over the back of the opponent's near elbow for control.
+Most often, the wrestler with the choice chooses the defensive (bottom) position because of the relative ease of scoring an escape or reversal in comparison to a near-fall.
+The wrestler could also defer their choice to the beginning of the third period.

 More recently, another starting position choice has been allowed, known as the optional offensive starting position or optional start.
-After the wrestler with the choice (the offensive wrestler) indicates his intention to the referee, the referee lets the defensive wrestler adjust and begin in the defensive starting position.
-Next, the offensive wrestler goes to either side of the defensive wrestler or behind him, with all his weight supported by both his feet or by one or both knees.
-The offensive wrestler would then place both his hands on the opponent's back between the neck and the waist.
-When the referee starts the match by blowing the whistle, the defensive wrestler then has the opportunity to get back to his feet in a neutral position.
+After the wrestler with the choice (the offensive wrestler) indicates their intention to the referee, the referee lets the defensive wrestler adjust and begin in the defensive starting position.
+Next, the offensive wrestler goes to either side of the defensive wrestler or behind them, with all their weight supported by both their feet or by one or both knees.
+The offensive wrestler would then place both of their hands on the opponent's back between the neck and the waist.
+When the referee starts the match by blowing the whistle, the defensive wrestler then has the opportunity to get back to their feet in a neutral position.
 Any of the starting positions may be used to resume action during a period when the wrestlers go off the mat, depending on the referee's judgment as to whether any or which wrestler had the position of advantage.

 The second period is two minutes long.